Lil-Allie-Astra/ModernGPT/README.md

 To find a list of available commands, type ">>>HELP" or ">>>?" at the non-initial ">" user prompts.

 # !!
 IMPORTANT !!
 You'll need to make a new environment variable named "OPENAI_API_KEY" to store your own OpenAI API key.
-This software does not come with and OpenAI API key.
+This software does not come with an OpenAI API key.